m-yash/Swift/README.md

 ## Implementations

-Implemented the following
+Implemented the following but not limited to it!
 * Functions
-* Contraints
+* Constraints
 * Segue
 * UITabBarController
 * MapKit